matys2022/ComponentProject/README.md

 - Simple console UI, for now
 - Wide variety of components available

-This program is going to change the whole market, nothing like this has been developed, and GUI is going to bump up the experience to the next level
+This program is going to change the whole market, nothing like this has ever been developed, and GUI is going to bump up the experience to the next level

 > "The first and last component manager that will ever come to your mind"